PabloDeCristoC/Personal-portfolio/README.md

 This portfolio is based on a template by [TarreDev](https://github.com/ratasi).
 I adapted it to reflect my identity, content, and personal style.
-The original repository had no license, so this one is published under **MIT** with full recognition to those who guided me during its creation.
+The original repository had no license, so this one is published under **Apache** with full recognition to those who guided me during its creation.

 ---